 The briquette structure was demolished in two halves, with the top section removed first.
 A variety of pre weakening cuts allowed an induced collapse to be initiated.
 Inertia was applied by 120t and 230t excavators working in tandem to move the structure beyond the point of no return so that gravity could take over.
 The lower section of the structure was then demolished utilising traditional mechanical methods.
 Excavators with specialised demolition attachments including our 230t Liebherr 994 (the largest excavator in Australia), downsized and processed the scrap materials.

 The Reactor structure was weakened with calculated and designed oxy cuts and explosives cutting and kicking charges were applied to induce a controlled collapse.

-The gas plant was made up of a series of pipe racks, ovens, reformer structures and columns.
-It contained substantial amounts of ducting, heavy piping and plant equipment.
-Many of the structures were collapsed using cut and pull techniques allowing the 230 and 120 tonne excavators to pull the structures apart, working in combination with a smaller fleet excavators equipped with shear attachments.
+The gas plant structures were collapsed using cut and pull techniques allowing 230t and 120t excavators to pull the structures apart, working in combination with a smaller fleet of excavators equipped with shear attachments.
 The plant was then systematically demolished and the materials processed.